 Are workers’ comp benefits taxable for employees?

-Workers' comp taxes: SSDI and SSI
+Understanding how SSDI and SSI work

 How lost wages benefits are determined

-If your claim is closed but it has been determined that you have a permanent disability, you are eligible for permanent disability payments.
-This works the same way as temporary total disability payments; however, depending on the state, the permanent payments may be less than the amount you received while the claim was open.
+If your claim is closed, but it’s been designated that you have a permanent disability, you become eligible for permanent disability payments.
+This works the same way as temporary total disability payments; however, depending on the state, the permanent payments may be less than what you were getting while the claim was open.